animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-{sdg-name} uses the mapping context, which contains mapping metadata for all the entities defined in your application, to determine all the Regions that are needed at runtime.
+Spring Data for GemFire uses the mapping context, which contains mapping metadata for all the entities defined in your application, to determine all the Regions that are needed at runtime.